vyp/dots/docs/themes.md

 # Why

-I find myself wanting switching themes/colours quite often (even if only 'temporarily') and it would not make sense to commit a new choice everytime I change my mind because it does not necessarily mean that the previous choice was 'incorrect' or 'bad'.
+I find myself wanting to switch themes/colours quite often.
+It would not make sense to commit a new choice everytime I change my mind because that does not necessarily mean that the previous choice was 'incorrect' or 'bad'.

 # How